Our2020View/Our2020View.github.io/20ampcircuit.md

 <img src="/assets/web20Amp25.jpg"/>

 The last piece of the mod is the installation of the 20 amp rated Inlet.
 To make the installation easy, I mounted the inlet box on a piece of painted 1/2" plywood, and used two part "Gorilla" epoxy to mount it to the plastic divider between the wet and electrical bays.
-The plywood base sits comfortably on the lip of the base that holds the automatic transfer switch, and I positioned it as much forward as I could for ease of access.
+The plywood base sits comfortably on the lip of the base that holds the automatic transfer switch, and I positioned it as outboard as I could for ease of access.
+(The other wiring and 12 volt plugs in the area is associated with our macerator pump system.)

 <img src="/assets/web20Amp9.jpg"/>

 <img src="/assets/web20Amp18.jpg"/>

+The next three photos show the inlet, with the extension cord plugged in and its exit point that is shared with the coach's 30 amp cord.

 <img src="/assets/web20Amp20.jpg"/>

 <img src="/assets/web20Amp21.jpg"/>

 <img src="/assets/web20Amp22.jpg"/>

+For the times when the additional campground post power is only 15 amps, I picked up a 20 amp to 15 amp block adapter to make the connection universal.

 <img src="/assets/web20Amp24.jpg"/>